Soke Hausel with traditional Okinawan tekko |

 The origin of tekko is not clear but it appears to have originally been an accessory tool found in the ‘horse’ stables of Okinawa.
 There are many varieties of tekko and one simple variety is a horseshoe or modified horseshoe.

-can bring a person luck if they are attacked by
+Training with tekko at the annual Arizona-Utah Shorin-Ryu clinic in Mesa, Arizona.
+The tekko can bring a person luck if they are attacked by a mugger at night. |

 The horseshoe have a curve that fits nicely in the palm of the hand with two ends projected outward.
 The curve can be wrapped in a rag or rope to give the defender better gripping capability.
-A modification includes sharpening the tips of the horseshoe, while others are made from two horseshoes tied or welded together
+A modification includes sharpening the tips of the horseshoe, while others are made from two horseshoes tied or welded together.

 Another variety of tekko may have originated from stirrups of a saddle.
 Many traditional tekko look similar to Western-style saddle stirrups, rather than stirrups used by Japanese samurai.
 In its simplest form, such tekko made from a horse stirrup (abumi) would have been a D-shaped tool that wrapped around the hand.